 Do I Need An Aquarium Heater?

 Yes, your will need a heater all these aquariums.
-The only commonly available fish that wouldn’t need a filter would be a Goldfish, and they are going to grow too large for every tank on this list except for the Ecolife.
+The only commonly available fish that wouldn’t need a heater would be a Goldfish, and they are going to grow too large for every tank on this list except for the Ecolife.
 See our Best Aquarium Heater blog post for a detailed review on aquarium heaters.

 Are There Self-Cleaning Fish Tanks?